Hendrik Weydandt

-Hendrik Weydandt (born 16 July 1995) is a German professional footballer who plays as a forward for Hannover 96.
+Hendrik Weydandt (born 16 July 1995) is a German former professional footballer who played as a striker.

 Career

 Weydandt made his professional debut for Hannover 96 on 19 August 2018, appearing in the first round of the 2018–19 DFB-Pokal against 3.
 Liga side Karlsruher SC.
 He was substituted on in the 82nd minute for Niclas Füllkrug, and scored the final two goals in the 85th and 90th minutes in the 6–0 away win.
 On 25 August, he scored on his Bundesliga debut in a 1–1 draw to Werder Bremen after coming on as a substitute.

+On 3 May 2023, Weydandt announced that he would end his professional career after the 2022–23 season to work as a tax advisor in his father's office.